jtsiomb/bootsplash/README.md

 ----------
 Small bootable program that shows a splash effect every time you boot it up, and when you hit any key on the keyboard, it proceeds to load the actual system (or your regular boot loader) off the hard drive.
+It also presents a menu of all available drives in the system, and can chain-load the boot sector of any one of them, by pressing the corresponding number key.

 ![shot](http://nuclear.mutantstargoat.com/sw/misc/bootsplashcrt-thumb.jpg)